Chief Executive Officer

 Chief Financial Officer

 Rob came to CAHS in 2013 and became the Chief Financial Officer in 2015.
 As the CFO, he has responsibility for upholding strong financial management and accountability, while providing timely, accurate, and reliable financial information and enhancing internal control.
 Rob also oversees our fiscal sponsorships and human resources.
 Prior to joining CAHS, he worked in the accounting department of the Friendship Service Center of New Britain and has experience with accounting for small businesses.
 Rob earned a Bachelor of Arts in economics from the University of Connecticut in 2006, as well as a Master of Arts in Economics from American University in 2007.
-Additionally, he will complete a Master of Science in Accounting from the University of Connecticut in 2018.
+In 2018, he completed a Master of Science in Accounting from the University of Connecticut.

 L. Vanessa Gruden

 Vanessa joined CAHS in August 2016.
 She began her career in the corporate world but for the past 25 years has worked with nonprofits.
 Her experience as a bookkeeper and office administrator spans organizations such as the Connecticut Housing Coalition, the Hartford Food System, Connecticut Nonprofits, and the Northeast Citizen Action Resource Center.
 Vanessa is also executive director of her own small non-profit animal shelter and was a featured writer for Fancy Publications for over 15 years.
 Vanessa holds a certificate in Nonprofit Management from the Trinity Center for Neighborhoods.